 - Pre-authorized, automatic, scheduled, or recurring transfers

-You are allowed (6) six such transfers per month, per account (checks count against the month in which they clear, not when they are written).
+You are allowed (6) six such transfers per month, per account.

 Transfers NOT affected by this regulation include: